shahanakattil/ai-in-a-day/06-ml-in-databricks/README.md

      ![ADF for lab6](./../media/runrichdetails.png)

-## Task 6 - Create Data Factory Pipeline to run notebooks in Azure Databricks for Notebook2.
+## Task 5 - Create Data Factory Pipeline to run the Build a risk classifier based on surveillance data Azure Databricks Notebook.
    In this task you will create pipeline to run notebooks in Azure Databricks with the help of linked service in Data Factory and you will see the output in Azure Databricks and Azure Machine Learning.

-1. 1.
-While you are on the same Data Factory portal, navigate to **Author** section from the left side menu and click on the **+** button.
+1. While you are on the same Data Factory portal, navigate to **Author** section from the left side menu and click on the **+** button.

     ![ADF for lab6](./../media/pipeline1.png)